NeXT: Original NeXT team

-In 1986, Jobs recruited the graphic designer Paul Rand to create a brand identity for $100,000.
+In 1986, Jobs recruited graphic designer Paul Rand to create a brand identity for $100,000.
 Jobs recalled, "I asked him if he would come up with a few options, and he said, 'No, I will solve your problem for you and you will pay me.
 You don't have to use the solution.
 If you want options go talk to other people.'"
 Rand created a 20-page brochure detailing the brand, including the precise angle used for the logo (28°) and a new company name spelling, NeXT.

 1987–1993: NeXT Computer

 First generation

-In mid-1986, NeXT changed its business plan to develop both computer hardware and software, rather than just workstations.
-Rich Page, a NeXT cofounder who formerly directed Apple Lisa's team, led a team to develop the hardware, while Mach kernel engineer Avie Tevanian led the development of NeXT's operating system, NeXTSTEP.
-NeXT's first factory was established in Fremont, California in 1987, and it was capable of manufacturing about 150,000 machines per year.
-NeXT's first workstation was named the NeXT Computer.
-It was also nicknamed as "the cube" due to its distinctive magnesium 1 ft cubic case.
+In mid-1986, NeXT changed its business plan to develop both hardware and software, rather than just workstations.
+Rich Page, a NeXT cofounder who formerly directed Apple's Lisa team, led a team to develop the hardware, while kernel engineer Avie Tevanian led the development of NeXT's operating system, NeXTSTEP.
+NeXT's first factory was established in Fremont, California, in 1987; it was capable of manufacturing about 150,000 machines per year.
+NeXT's first workstation is the NeXT Computer, nicknamed "the cube" due to its distinctive magnesium 1 ft cubic case.
 The case was designed by Hartmut Esslinger and his team at Frog Design.